 - Playing a role in osmotic phenomena.

 Mostly there is no sharp distinction between their functions because several elements form structural parts of essential enzymes and help catalyze the chemical reaction in which the enzyme participates.

-Thus, aid in the buildup of the turgor pressure necessary to maintain form, speed growth, and allow certain pressure-dependent movements for example, stomatal opening, and movements of leaves.
+Thus, aid in the buildup of the turgor pressure necessary to maintain form, speed growth, and allow certain pressure-dependent movements.
+For example, stomatal opening, and movements of leaves.

 The plants respond to an inadequate supply of an essential element by showing morphological abnormalities popularly known as deficiency symptoms.
-Such visually observable symptoms include

-- chlorosis (yellow spotting) or necrosis (blackening and death) of various organs.
+- Chlorosis (yellow spotting) or necrosis (blackening and death) of various organs.